KinaKnowledge/json-lib/README.md

 This library is fairly forgiving from a parsing standpoint.
 Particularly, in parsing JSON, and in contrast with the JSON spec, commas are not required to delimit input JSON.
 The parser uses whitespace presence, regardless of commas, as a delimiting marker.

 Compliance is measured to the [JSONTestSuite](https://github.com/nst/JSONTestSuite) Github repository tests.
 The (tests/compliance.lisp) has a function `build-parser-test-harness` that will clone the JSONTestSuite repo into a subfolder in your current working directory and report out to STDOUT the validation results, plus returns a hashtable.

-A copy of the output will be added to this repo as a reference guide.
+See the [current compliance](compliance.html) for specifics.
+This file can be generated with `(build-parser-test-harness :write-compliance-html-file "compliance.html")`.

 ## License